gblpedia/katacoda-scenarios/primehub-v3/step4.md

 **Generate values file**

-Since Katacoda supports `https`, we use `primehub.scheme: https` & `primehub.keycloak.scheme: https` instead; it is varied with a circumstance.
+Since Katacoda supports **https** only, we add `primehub.scheme: https` & `primehub.keycloak.scheme: https` instead; In a real circumstance, http or https depends on your demand. *Be noticed* that this part of primehub-values.yaml is slightly *different* with the instruction on our [CE repo](https://github.com/InfuseAI/primehub).

-Generate `primehub-values.yaml`
+Generate `primehub-values.yaml`.

 ```
 PRIMEHUB_DOMAIN=[[HOST2_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com